Andrew Graham-Dixon: Cambridge Union speech

-On 9 November 2021 Graham-Dixon was banned from speaking again at the Cambridge Union after "doing a Hitler impression".
-According to the Campaign Against Antisemitism Graham-Dixon recited part of speech made by Adolf Hitler including the lines: "This modern, horrible art that was promoted by the Jews.. and the modern art, it was cubist – inspired by the art of the negroes.
+On 9 November 2021 Graham-Dixon was banned from speaking again at the Cambridge Union after a debate titled "This House Believes there is no such thing as good taste", for the Cambridge Union Debating Society.
+Speaking in opposition to the motion, Graham-Dixon recited part of speech made by Adolf Hitler including the lines: "This modern, horrible art that was promoted by the Jews.. and the modern art, it was cubist – inspired by the art of the negroes.
 This tribal art, urgh, how horrible is that?"
-He later apologised for the impression and claimed that he was trying to "underline the utterly evil nature of Hitler."
+He later apologised for the impression and stated that he was trying to "underline the utterly evil nature of Hitler."
 He added: "I apologise sincerely to anyone who found my debating tactics and use of Hitler's own language distressing; on reflection I can see that some of the words I used, even in quotation, are inherently offensive."

 Public figures including Louis de Bernières and John Cleese were among those to defend Graham-Dixon, and criticism of the Union's plans for an exclusion list prompted a U-turn from its president.

-In a statement to The Jewish Chronicle, fellow historian Guy Walters said: “The idea that Andrew Graham-Dixon has been blacklisted for performing what was clearly a satirical impression of Adolf Hitler is both disgraceful and deeply ironic."
+In a statement to The Jewish Chronicle, fellow historian Guy Walters said: "The idea that Andrew Graham-Dixon has been blacklisted for performing what was clearly a satirical impression of Adolf Hitler is both disgraceful and deeply ironic."
 A full transcript of the speech was published by The Telegraph.